Focus, avoid social clutter, get your time back

 I enjoy articles from The Atlantic’s City Lab.
 So I ended up adding the RSS feed to my subscriptions list.
 One day I noticed 104 unread articles in my RSS reader, and I said to myself: “I will never read this.”
 That day my behaviour with news and social media changed.

 I have two or three favourite newsletters.
 If I want to read them, I cannot afford to spend time with less interesting ones.
 So I unsubscribed to most of them, because leaving them in your inbox “for later” is not a solution.
 At one point I had to stop pretending, and start getting rid of the noise, even if this noise sounds like music.
-I can only spend time on my favorite music.
+I can only spend time on my favourite music.

 That’s what we do.
 We pretend.
 We surround ourselves with fancy accounts to follow, to make us feel important or smart.
 Sometimes we just follow accounts that fit the character we pretend to be.
 Side effect: News you care about get dissolved in the noise.